varikvalefor/matel/README.md

 #### Required Stuff

-The basic information of Matel, e.g., the username and password of the user, are contained within the file `[HOME DIRECTORY]/.config/matel`.
+The basic information which is used by Matel, e.g., the username and password of the user, are contained within the file `[HOME DIRECTORY]/.config/matel`.

 For all lines of this file _g_, _g_ follows the format "[LABEL]: [CONTENT]".
 The elements of {\<LABEL NAME, DESCRIPTION OF CONTENT AT LABEL\> : MATEL ACCEPTS LABEL} are as follows: